GREAT GUITAR WORK!

 It seems to me that coming to terms with the “Jewishness” of Jesus is essential if we are to truly understand the Messiah of Scripture.

-Not long ago, a fine Christian brother commented to me that coming to terms with the sovereignty of God over all things (including salvation) was both liberating and lifechanging.
+THE SOLACE OF SOVEREIGNTY Not long ago, a fine Christian brother commented to me that coming to terms with the sovereignty of God over all things (including salvation) was both liberating and lifechanging.
 (He was raised in an Arminian tradition and formerly embraced that theological system).
 For myself, the fact that God rules and reigns over everything, great and small, is very comforting.

 As I prepare for a surgical procedure in less than two weeks, I am finding solace not only in the biblical truth of God's sovereignty, but also in the God who is sovereign over all.
 To be sure, my times--and all our times--are in God's hands (Psalm 31:15).
 The song I learned years ago as a child is certainly true: "He's Got the Whole World in His Hands."

-As a college student, I read a work titled The Consolation of Philosophy.
+The Consolation of Philosophy.
 I thought then, as I do now, that it was strange for a Christian to find their consolation in philosophy.
 How much better to find one's solace in the sovereignty of the living God.
 And how much better still to find one's solace in the God who is sovereign over all, and in whose hands our times and very lives are held!

 The God I love and serve is the sovereign Lord.
 He is the God who has made Himself known in Jesus Christ, in Whom we find true solace: abundant and eternal life.
 My consolation, both now and forever, is in the triune God--Father, Son, and Holy Spirit.